hfrahmann/Hfrahmann.Opauth/README.md

      }
  ```

- DO NOT ADD THE STRATEGIES TO COMPOSER.JSON BECAUSE SOME COMPOSER CONFIGURATION WON'T WORK WITH TYPO3 FLOW.
+ DO NOT ADD STRATEGIES TO THE COMPOSER.JSON BECAUSE SOME COMPOSER CONFIGURATION WON'T WORK WITH TYPO3 FLOW.

  You can download any strategy from this list: https://github.com/opauth/opauth/wiki/List-of-strategies

- Then you have to copy the directory to the following path in the **TYPO3.Opauth** package: *Resources/Private/PHP/Strategy/*
+ Then you have to copy the extracted directory to the following path in the **TYPO3.Opauth** package: *Resources/Private/PHP/Strategy/*

 2. Authentication Controller